Grab a cup of sweet tea,

-I am a wife, mother and author living in Brentwood, Tennessee.
+I am a wife, mother and author living in Nolensville, Tennessee.
 I plan to tell the world about my newest books and projects, right here.

 I write stories about brave women, caught in the most delightful, yet frightening circumstances.
 It's always a hoot seeing how the characters finagle their way out of their impossible situations.